asimpletune/craigslist-roommate-ad/ad.md

 # Officer's house in the Presidio with "pretty" cool people
 Hey you, glad you found this ad.
 My name is Larthur and I live at the house.

 It's that time of year where beaver tails are thumping, birds be chirping, and people come and go.
-Sadly, my roommate and I are moving out of our palatial room, on to more modest accommodations in the house, but what luck you have!
+O great Fortuna!
+Our palatial abode is expanding!
+What luck you have!
 This is a really lovely place, and we're all really happy, so we hope you like it as much as we do.

 **tl;dr**
-This room is the granddaddy of them all, the house is amazing, and we're "ok".
+This house is beyond amazing, and we're "ok".
-We have:
+We have coming available July 1st or sooner:
+* One XL sized room (about 15' x 20')
-* One large room available December 1st or sooner.
+* One L sized room (about 15' x 15')
+* Two M sized rooms (about 13' 13')
+* An optional S sized room (about 15' x 8')

+There is much, more more... you really have to see this place to believe it.

 We are:
 * AOK